AlgoMaster Logo

 Connection State Management

-Pros and Cons
+Pros

 • True bidirectional communication, either side can send at any time

-• Lowest latency with minimal per-message overhead
+• Low latency with lower per-message overhead than repeated HTTP requests

 • Efficient binary framing reduces bandwidth usage

-• Ideal for high-frequency, interactive applications
+• Good fit for high-frequency, interactive applications

 • More complex than HTTP-based approaches to implement and operate